 On Somatic Ontologies of Human Nature and Wellbeing and RePairing Human-Nature Condition with Felt Thinking in Movement (2020)

 Dako, A. On How to Feel Think in Movement – A Short Introduction: Contemplating Ecological Belonging in Somatic Practice (article in Journal of Dance & Somatic Practices 13.1&2, 2021)

 For citations please contact the author at: email@example.com

-I am trying to tread gently through the grass.
+I am treading gently through the grass.
 I just stepped off a walking path and onto a mire.
 The grass is dense and somewhat integrated in its many protective ways.
 Every step makes me feel like a trespasser, so I slow down, also because I feel its hostility sharpens with directional motivation of each of my steps taken forward.
 I have to give it up.
 I cannot just cut through.
 It is really spiky and hurtful.
 The grass is full of prickly-sow thistles.

 And so eventually, I do stop.
 I have grown in respect already.
 This weedy grassland is at home here, I am the odd one out.
 I need to find a place for myself, quick.
 I cannot just roam about.

 There, an inviting tree, a few steps away, surrounded by a softer patch of pasture.
 A few quicker leaps get me there, and another one yet lands me safely on its low and huggable trunk.
 The cool temperature of the tree invites me to settle and to share my own warmth.
 The smooth surface of the bark feels so delightful.
 I hug and tuck myself onto it, and the tree's two main branches create a cradled space for me to feel into and start taking my time a bit more.